Many parents struggle when their child hates brushing teeth, turning a simple task into a daily challenge.

 1. Building a Strong Foundation: Early Oral Care

-Establishing a strong foundation for oral care begins with introducing good habits at a young age.
+Establishing a strong foundation for oral care begins with introducing good habits early in your child’s life.

-As teeth appear, use a small, soft-bristled toothbrush with a tiny amount of fluoride toothpaste.
+Once teeth begin to show, use a small, soft-bristled toothbrush and a rice-sized amount of fluoride toothpaste to clean them twice a day.

 🦷 Are Electric Toothbrushes Sustainable?
 Worth the Hype for the Environment?